EdwardJXLi/ProjectObsidian/README.md

 python3.8 main.py
 ```

-Once you have the server up, you can run `main.py -h` to see the available flags
+Once you have the server up, you can run `main.py -h` to see the available flags you can set

 # Plugins
 Plugins page coming soon...